Jonass-K/MC-IoT-Web-App/README.md

 # SilverBullet

 A game for mobile devices using the orientation sensors.
 The project was made as an small project for university.
+I had not much time, so it's very buggy.

 Play on your smartphone at: https://jonass-k.github.io/SilverBullet